digitalservicebund/public_documents/docs_communication_acquisition_4GermanyUG/README.md

 Due to the recognizable public interest around partial publications of the IFG applicant, the available material is published here digitally for general information and transparency.

 A table of contents of the documents can be found in the document "00_table of contents".

+Due to issues with the blanking out we had to temorarily remove the files.
+We will shortly upload the files again in a save manner.